LiangZhang2017/3DGAI/README.md

 This is the code for the research work on "A Framework for Using Generative AI for Handling Sparse Learner Performance Data From Intelligent Tutoring Systems."

+## Stage 1:
+Do the 3-dimensional tensor for the learning performance data by learners, questions and attempts.

 ## Citation

 If you use this code or research in your work, please cite the following paper: